joypauls/joypauls.dev/content/about.md

   name = "Joy Paulsen"
 +++

 👋 Hi there!
-My name is Joy Paulsen (pronouns are [they/them](https://pronoun.is/they/)) and I live in [Minnepolis, MN](https://goo.gl/maps/WcAuj4o94y2mRfab9).

-### Work

-**I am a Senior Data Scientist and technical lead working in the logistics space at [C.H.
-Robinson](https://www.chrobinson.com/en-us/technology/robinson-labs/).** I've had the opportunity to work on a wide variety of problems, including:

-* Both customer-facing and internally-focused recommendation systems
-* Long-term pricing forecasts and modelling two-sided marketplace dynamics
-* Developing robust and performant ML applications in many contexts
+I'm Joy Paulsen (pronouns are [they/them](https://pronoun.is/they/)), a data scientist and engineer specializing in personalization and recommendation systems living in Minnepolis, MN.
+Currently working on personalization at [Target](https://tech.target.com/).

 ---

-### Meta
+## Meta

 This site is built with [Hugo](https://gohugo.io/) and hosted with [Netlify](https://www.netlify.com/), both of which I highly recommend!
 You can always [peek at the code](https://github.com/joypauls/joypauls.dev) if you're bored :)

 ---

-### Support
+## Support

 If you're still here, listed below are a few organizations that are doing amazing things.
 [Send me a message](/contact) with your donation and I'll match it!